fbpx

 • ×

-Home » Breakfast
+Home » Recipes » Breakfast

 Jump to Recipe Print Recipe

-Yes, pancakes can be a great way to include protein in your diet.
-No?
-Well, then keep reading, this basic vegan protein pancakes recipe - made entirely without flour - is for you!
-This pancake recipe is flour-free, which makes it low in carbs and naturally gluten-free.
-Instead of flour, the base for these pancakes is created from protein powder and flaxseeds.
-The addition of dairy-free yoghurt & baking soda makes the pancake batter super fluffy, which creates wonderfully soft and fluffy pancakes - and that's what I love most about this easy recipe!
+Instead of flour, the base for these pancakes is a mix of vegan protein powder and flaxseeds.
+The addition of dairy-free yoghurt and baking soda makes the pancake batter super fluffy, creating soft and fluffy pancakes - and that's what I love most about this easy recipe!

-• vegan protein powder: a plain or vanilla flavoured protein blend works great, I try to stay away from pure hemp protein powders for this recipe
+• vegan protein powder - a plain or vanilla flavoured protein blend works great, I try to stay away from pure hemp protein powders for this recipe

-• ground flaxseeds: these will help firm up this flourless pancake batter
+• ground flaxseeds - these will help firm up this flourless pancake batter

-• plant-based milk: I usually use unsweetened soy, but feel free to swap this out for your favourite one
+• plant-based milk - I usually use unsweetened soy, but feel free to swap this out for your favourite one

-• baking soda: the baking soda will help fluff up the pancakes more
+• baking soda - the baking soda will help fluff up the pancakes more

-• yoghurt: I love using yoghurt in bakes like pancakes, I feel it adds a wonderful softness to the texture
+• yoghurt - I love using yoghurt in bakes like pancakes, I feel it adds a wonderful softness to the texture

 Equipment